sharifalzaber/ClinVerdict-Physician-Curated-Clinical-AI-Evals-Suite/README.md

 ---

 ## 🛠️ The Multi-Layer Evaluation Workflow
-To track system-wide vulnerabilities, every clinical encounter in this suite is evaluated across three distinct dimensions:
+To track system-wide vulnerabilities, every clinical encounter in this suite is evaluated across 4 distinct dimensions:
 1. **The Execution Layer:** Evaluating how faithfully the ambient clinical AI agent converts raw, spoken dialogue tokens into structured medical text.
 2. **The Automated Judge Layer:** Auditing how effectively an automated LLM Judge tracks metric safety, completeness, and faithfulness via system tracing dashboards.
 3. **The Clinical Validator Layer (Human-in-the-Loop):** A manual expert medical audit to identify automated judge blindness, rubric flaws, and underlying defects within human-annotated baseline datasets.